 Figure 5.2.2-1: Security Capability Negotiation Procedure

-1. The initiating SEPP issues a HTTP POST request towards the responding SEPP with the request body containing the "SecNegotiateReqData" IE carrying the following information
+1. The initiating SEPP issues a HTTP POST request towards the responding SEPP with the request body containing the "SecNegotiateReqData" IE carrying the following information:

-- Supported security capabilities (i.e PRINS and/or TLS)
+- Supported security capabilities (i.e PRINS and/or TLS);

+- whether the 3gpp-Sbi-Target-apiRoot HTTP header is supported, if TLS security is supported.

 2a.
-On successful processing of the request, the responding SEPP shall respond to the initiating SEPP with a "200 OK" status code and a POST response body that contains the following information
+On successful processing of the request, the responding SEPP shall respond to the initiating SEPP with a "200 OK" status code and a POST response body that contains the following information:

+- Selected security capability (i.e PRINS or TLS);

+- whether the 3gpp-Sbi-Target-apiRoot HTTP header is supported, if TLS security is selected.

-- Selected security capability (i.e PRINS or TLS)The responding SEPP compares the initiating SEPP's supported security capabilities to its own supported security capabilities and selects, based on its local policy, a security mechanism, which is supported by both the SEPPs.
+The responding SEPP compares the initiating SEPP's supported security capabilities to its own supported security capabilities and selects, based on its local policy, a security mechanism, which is supported by both the SEPPs.
 If the selected security capability indicates any other capability other than PRINS, then the HTTP/2 connection initiated between the two SEPPs for the N32 handshake procedures shall be terminated.
 The negotiated security capability shall be applicable on both the directions.
 If the selected security capability is PRINS, then the two SEPPs may decide to create (if not available) / maintain HTTP/2 connection(s) where each SEPP acts as a client towards the other (which acts as a server).
 This may be used for later signalling of N32-f error reporting procedure (see clause 5.2.5) and N32-f context termination procedure (see clause 5.2.4).

 2b.
 On failure, the responding SEPP shall respond to the initiating SEPP with an appropriate 4xx/5xx status code as specified in clause 6.1.4.2.